CODAIT/flight-delay-notebooks/README.md

 on the `play` button as seen on the image above.
 The `submit` dialog will request two inputs from the user: a name for the pipeline and a runtime to use while executing the pipeline.

 The list of available runtimes comes from the registered Kubeflow Pipelines runtimes documented above and includes a `Run in-place locally` option for local execution.

+#### Local execution

+If running locally, the notebooks are executed and updated in-place.
+You can track the progress in the terminal screen where you ran `jupyter lab`.
+The downloaded and processed datasets will be available locally in `notebooks/data` in this case.

+#### Kubeflow Pipelines execution

-After submission, Elyra will show a dialog with a direct link to where the experiment is being executed on Kubeflow Piplines.
+After submitting the pipeline to Kubeflow Pipelines, Elyra will show a dialog with a direct link to where the experiment is being executed on Kubeflow Piplines.

 The user can access the pipelines, and respective experiment runs, via the `api_endpoint` of the Kubeflow Pipelines runtime (e.g. `http://[host]:[port]/pipeline`)